 The decathlon curriculum makes a wonderful academic elective course.
 Offering the decathlon curriculum through an academic elective course would provide an opportunity for a class of students to be exposed to this challenging curriculum.
 We hope you will consider making this opportunity available to your students.

 The United States Academic Decathlon offers the opportunity for 5 schools to represent Georgia at national competition.
-The state champion and the next highest scoring team in a different size division both earn the opportunity to go to nationals which will be in Frisco, Texas, in April 2023 (GAD registration does not cover this expense).
+The state champion and the next highest scoring team in a different size division both earn the opportunity to go to nationals which will be in Pittsburgh, Pennsylvania, in April 2024 (GAD registration does not cover this expense).
 Three other schools, one large, one medium, and one small, compete in an online national competition.

 Please review the information provided on our website and consider offering the Academic Decathlon program in your high school.
 The season participation fee is $200 per district.
-This fee covers the Fall Workshop for coaches and coordinators, mailings, some state competition costs (excluding travel and lodging) including participation in the Awards Banquet for your district’s winning team, awards, etc. The USAD basic curriculum package costs approximately $700 and is ordered directly from the national organization.
+This fee covers the Fall Workshop for coaches and coordinators, mailings, some state competition costs (excluding travel and lodging) including participation in the Awards Banquet for your district’s winning team, awards, etc. The USAD basic curriculum package costs approximately $700 and is ordered directly from the national organization (usad.org).
 New schools may be eligible for a one time curriculum grant from USAD.
 Please notify us right away if your school wishes to apply for this grant.
 Additional expenses include a $50 online testing fee per school and a $75 State Competition fee for the teams who advance to State.
 Both of these fees are pass-through fees to cover additional National expenses.
-The deadline for your district to register for this season is October 15, 2022 but it’s important to begin studying earlier.
+The deadline for your district to register for this season is October 15, 2023 but it’s important to begin studying earlier.

 If you have any questions, please contact the State Director, Michelle Crawford, at email@example.com or 404-414-3041.
 We will be happy to assist you in getting your high school(s) involved with the PAGE Georgia Academic Decathlon program.
 We look forward to hearing from you.